 Azathioprine Injection - Clinical Pharmacology

 Azathioprine is well absorbed following oral administration.
-Maximum serum radioactivity occurs at one to two hours after oral 35S-azathioprine and decays with a half-life of five hours.
+Maximum serum radioactivity occurs at 1 to 2 hours after oral 35S-azathioprine and decays with a half-life of 5 hours.
 This is not an estimate of the half-life of azathioprine itself, but is the decay rate for all 35S-containing metabolites of the drug.
 Because of extensive metabolism, only a fraction of the radioactivity is present as azathioprine.
-Usual doses produce blood levels of azathioprine, and of mercaptopurine derived from it, which are low (<1 µg/mL).
+Usual doses produce blood levels of azathioprine, and of mercaptopurine derived from it, which are low (<1 mcg/mL).
 Blood levels are of little predictive value for therapy since the magnitude and duration of clinical effects correlate with thiopurine nucleotide levels in tissues rather than with plasma drug levels.
 Azathioprine and mercaptopurine are moderately bound to serum proteins (30%) and are partially dialyzable.
 (See OVERDOSAGE).

 Azathioprine is metabolized to 6-mercaptopurine (6-MP).
 Both compounds are rapidly eliminated from blood and are oxidized or methylated in erythrocytes and liver; no azathioprine or mercaptopurine is detectable in urine after 8 hours.
-Activation of 6-mercaptopurine occurs via hypoxanthine-guanine phosphoribosyltransferase (HGPRT) and a series of multi-enzymatic processes involving kinases to form 6-thioguanine nucleotides (6TGNs) as major metabolites (See Metabolism Scheme in Figure 1).
+Activation of 6-mercaptopurine occurs via hypoxanthine-guanine phosphoribosyltransferase (HGPRT) and a series of multi-enzymatic processes involving kinases to form 6-thioguanine nucleotides (6-TGNs) as major metabolites.
 The cytotoxicity of azathioprine is due, in part, to the incorporation of 6-TGN into DNA.

 The use of azathioprine for inhibition of renal homograft rejection is well established, the mechanism(s) for this action are somewhat obscure.
 The drug suppresses hypersensitivities of the cell-mediated type and causes variable alterations in antibody production.
 Suppression of T-cell effects, including ablation of T-cell suppression, is dependent on the temporal relationship to antigenic stimulus or engraftment.
 This agent has little effect on established graft rejections or secondary responses.